Australians sold more than 90 million used goods in 2020.

 "Every day, two people die and 145 people are injured from unsafe products," says Julia.
 "A General Safety Duty in the law would stop these unnecessary injuries, and more tragically, fatalities."

-Shopping online during the coronavirus crisis
+Shopping online during the COVID-19 pandemic

 For detailed advice on how to do this, visit our guide to cleaning in the time of coronavirus.